sebanc/brunch/README.md

 Add "options=option1,option2,..." (without spaces) to the kernel command line to activate them.

 For example: booting with "options=enable_updates,advanced_als" will activate both options.

+This is not really a framework option but you can improve performance by disabling a ChromeOS security feature and forcing hyperthreading everywhere (even in crositini) by adding "enforce_hyperthreading=1" to the kernel command line (this is just a kernel command line argument, add it after "cros_debug" and before "options=...." if any.

 ## Update both ChromeOS and the Brunch framework